A WORLD WITH LESS FRICTION

 Securing lubricant products effectively requires a holistic, well-planned strategy.
-Too often we see brand owners implement expensive holograms on a label with the hope that it will solve all of their counterfeiting problems.
-We are aware of brand owners in China whose holograms were counterfeited just weeks after their new product has hit the market.
+Too often, we see brand owners implement expensive holograms on a label with the hope that it will solve all their counterfeiting problems.
+We are aware of brand owners in China whose holograms were counterfeited just weeks after their new product hit the market.

 We therefore believe that an effective anti-counterfeiting approach should include at least the following:

 Securing the supply chain:

 Customers only purchase products from actors in a secured supply chain, including the organization and management of authorized dealers, importers and distributors.

 Making the reuse and refilling of packaging and more difficult.

 Invisible authentication features for enforcement and control:

 These make counterfeiting more challenging and allow brand owners and authorized agents to authenticate products and take corrective actions if necessary.

 More sophisticated approaches are of course possible and, as in the banknote industry, may increase the overall effectiveness.
 However, budgetary constraints regularly hinder the execution of more sophisticated strategies.

 Legislative requirements for track and trace along the supply chain do not yet exist, and for the moment we are not aware that there is any legislation in the pipeline.
 This may change in the coming decade.
 We have seen an increasingly strong political lobby attempting to gain global control over national and international trade.